mshikebkhan/amazon-price-alert-bot/README.md

 ## 📌 TODO Ideas

-- Add clicking sounds to buttons
+- Add desktop pop-up notifications
-- Add desktop notification
+- Add support for Flipkart or other sites
+- Show product image, current price, or graph
 - Or anything else you think of!

 ---